 If there is no agreement on what map to play in a tie, you and your opponent will take turns to temporarily "ban" one map from the ENTIRE mappool (vetoes nullified in tiebreakers) until only one remains; in which case you will play that map.
-The player who appears higher in the group-standings will be expected to "ban" first.
+The player with fewer JDC points will be expected to "ban" first.
 In case of a tie, this will instead go to whichever player appears first alphabetically.

 The player who makes the first ban will be permitted to choose the team colour in a tie-breaker round, if applicable.